rashan/Rashan.SemanticKernel.Langfuse/docs/getting-started.md

 ## Overview

-This package provides two main approaches for integrating Semantic Kernel with Langfuse:
+This package provides a modern OpenTelemetry-based integration for connecting Semantic Kernel with Langfuse, following industry-standard observability practices with automatic instrumentation.

-1. **OpenTelemetry Integration (Recommended)** - Modern, industry-standard approach
-2. **Filter-based Integration (Legacy)** - Simple filter implementation

-## Recommended: OpenTelemetry Integration
+## OpenTelemetry Integration

 The OpenTelemetry approach is the recommended method as it follows modern observability standards and provides automatic instrumentation.